 will not use any account which does not belong to me.

-I will not use chess database software, analysis software, chess engines or any outside assistance of any kind to assist one’s game while playing US CHESS rated games on the Internet Chess Club.
-I acknowledge and agree that the ICC, CCA and US CHESS has the right to monitor such activity and further agree to indemnify, defend and hold the US CHESS, CCA and ICC harmless from and against any and all liabilities, claims, causes of action or damages (including attorney's fees) arising from the Company's exercise of its rights herein.
+I will not use chess database software, analysis software, chess engines, or any outside assistance of any kind to assist one’s game while playing US CHESS rated games on the Internet Chess Club.
+I acknowledge and agree that the ICC, chess performance, and US CHESS has the right to monitor such activity and further agree to indemnify, defend and hold the US CHESS, chess performance, and ICC harmless from and against any and all liabilities, claims, causes of action, or damages (including attorney's fees) arising from the Company's exercise of its rights herein.

 Players are prohibited from giving takebacks or moretime during the tournament.